Hari-in-github/Coffee-Sales-Dashboard/README.md

 EDA involved exploring the sales data to answer key questions, such as:

-- What is the overall sales trend?
+- What is the overall sales trend over the years?
 - Which products are top sellers?
 - What are the peak sales periods?
 - Which countries give most of the sales?

+### Box Plots Of various analysis

+### Excel Dashboard

 ### Results/Findings